 Tonganoxie was once home to some of the largest dairy farms in Kansas.
 The TCHS Museum is located on 10 acres of one of those dairies.
-The buildings include a 1932 milking parlor, hay barn and silo; a 1916 one room school house; 1918 church; and a 1936 Fire Pumper Truck.
+The buildings include a 1932 milking parlor, hay barn and silo; a historic spring; a 1916 one room school house; a 1918 church; and a 1936 Fire Pumper Truck.